Project C.A.R.E.

 - Need: There is a lack of dementia-specific support for rural caregivers.

-- Intervention: Project C.A.R.E. was created to meet the needs of rural and underserved caregivers of those with Alzheimer's or other dementias across North Carolina.
+- Intervention: Project C.A.R.E. was created to meet the needs of underserved caregivers of those with Alzheimer's or other dementias, targeting rural North Carolina.

 - Results: Under Project C.A.R.E., rural families receive information and referrals as well as individualized care consultation from dementia-trained family consultants.